agarcia-it/osticket-prereqs/README.md

 <br />
 e.
 Download and install "VC_redist.x86.exe" with default settings.
 <br />
 f.
 Download and install "mysql-5.5.62-win32.msi" with default settings.
-Upon clicking "Finish", MySql will open a new configuration prompt where you will create a password for the MySql root.
-Choose "Standar Configuration" and make sure to remember the password you choose for future use.
+Upon clicking "Finish", MySql will open a new configuration prompt where you will create a password for the MySQL username "root".
+Choose "Standard Configuration" and make sure to remember the password you choose because it will be needed later.
 <br />
 g.
 Open Internet Information Services (IIS) as an administrator.
 Double-click "PHP Manager" and select "Register new PHP version".
 A prompt will appear asking you to select the path to the executable file "php-cgi.exe".
 It should be found in under the C:\PHP directory that was created earlier.
 Select the "php-cgi.exe" file and press OK.
 Return back to the IIS main page and click "restart" to restart the web server.
 <br /><br />